adeniyi12/wireframing/README.md

 2. Digital Tools: There are several digital tools available that can be used to create wireframes, including software such as Sketch, Figma, and Adobe XD.
 These tools allow for more detailed and polished wireframes to be created.
 Example Scenario: A designer might use a digital tool such as Sketch to create a high-fidelity wireframe for a website.

 Figma is highly recommended for wireframing, as it is a cloud-based tool that allows for real-time collaboration.
 It also has a large library of pre-made components that can be used to speed up the design process.

+# Benefits of Wireframing in Software Development

+Wireframing is an important part of the software development process as it helps to plan and organize the content and functionality of the final product.
+It also helps to identify potential issues early on in the design process, which can save time and money in the long run.
+It also helps to communicate the design to stakeholders and team members, ensuring that everyone is on the same page and collaborating effectively.